Bootcamp2025-Pega/instructions/README.md

 #### **Integrate SonarCloud to your project**
 In order to integrate Sonar into your project follow those steps:

 1. Go to SonarCould [login page](https://sonarcloud.io/login)

-2. Choose login with Github
+1. Choose login with Github
 ![Login with Github](img/sonar-loging.png)

-3. Grand SonarQubeCloud necessary permissions to your project
+1. Grand SonarQubeCloud necessary permissions to your project
 ![Sonar permisions](img/sonar-authorize.png)

-4. Configure project binding on the GitHub side.
+1. Configure project binding on the GitHub side.
 Navigate to https://github.com/<github_username>/bootcamp-blog-<github_username>/settings/installations and ensure the **SonarQubeCloud** is configured properly: check `Repository access` section and verify that your project access is granted.

-5. Generate token.
+1. Generate token.
 In order to connect Github and Sonar you need to generate token:
 * First go to My Account

-4. Connect to bootcamp org

-5. Click on + sign and choose Analyze new project
+1. Click on + sign and choose Analyze new project

 ![Sonar add](img/sonar-add-org1.png)